The Core Problem: Why Patterns Matter

 How It Integrates Into the Broader Architecture

+Now I want to explain why this matters to the overall Neurigraph system.
 Neurigraph (the memory architecture with episodic, semantic, and somatic tiers) is like having a personal memory system.
 It lets a persona understand this specific user deeply.
+But NPRD (the pattern database) is like having universal psychological knowledge.
+It lets a persona understand all users quickly.
+Together, they create something powerful: During the first few messages:- NPRD patterns activate based on the user’s behavior

 - The persona uses pattern-based DO/DON’T rules to adjust communication